qeedquan/qeedquan.github.io/_posts/2017-05-29-Plan9-Flat-ARM-Binaries.markdown

 }

 /*
- * Test that we set everything up correctly so we
+ * Test that we set everything up correctly in startup.s
- * can access strings
+ * We should be able to access strings if we did
  */

 static char *str1 = "str1";